anselem7/File-Integrity-Monitoring-/README.md

 ## ✍️ Learning Outcomes

-Through this project, I gained practical experience in:
+Through this project, I gained practical experience:

 - Understanding the Integrity principle of the CIA Triad.
 - Using cryptographic hashes to verify file integrity.